Are you looking for Cataract Surgery in Largo, Clearwater, St. Petersburg or Tampa?

 Our physicians helped pioneer the modern cataract procedure - the bimanual microincisional technique.
 Where other ophthalmologists are beginning to learn this new technique, our physicians have been successfully performing thousands of these types of surgeries for years.
 Using the microincisional technique is safer and patients are able to see more clearly, sooner, with less pain and return to their normal activities much sooner.
 The incision is so small it does not require a suture, and has less risk for infection and other complications.

 Many advances in the field of ophthalmology have occurred over the last five years.
 Newer intraocular lens implant options, equipment and technology provide safer procedures with astonishingly clearer visual results.
 At The Eye Institute we embrace these advances and take pride knowing that our patients will receive the best care possible.
 For example, bladeless laser cataract surgery offers predictable computer level accuracy for clearer vision outcomes.
 For years the femtosecond technology has been used in the LASIK procedures to sharpen the vision of more youthful eyes.
 Now our experienced physicians use the same technology to safely remove cataracts and correct astigmatism for vision that is clear and sharp.
-Also the Optiwave Refractive Analysis (ORA) delivers real-time analysis of lens power, lens position, and astigmatism correction during cataract surgery that optimizes results and minimizes the need for further refinement.
+Also the Optiwave Refractive Analysis (ORA) takes real-time measurements of lens power, lens position, and astigmatism correction during your actual cataract surgery in order to optimize your results and minimize the need for further refinement.
 We are one of 5 institutions in the country with this technology.
 Furthermore, the new 3-D HD visualization system is a heads up digital flat panel display in 3-D that provides our surgeons with the most ergonomically, uncompromising operating room efficiencies, and is the only one available in the Tampa Bay area.
 Because our physicians helped in their development, we were first to use many of these newer innovations before they were made available in the general market.
 This means that patients have treatment available to them that they cannot get anywhere else.

 The skill to perform precious cataract procedures comes from years of training and dedication.
 Our board-certified and fellowship-trained refractive cataract specialists have attended some of the most prestigious medical training facilities in the world and have brought those skills to Pinellas County.
 Many of our physicians have patents or pending patents on innovative equipment and procedural techniques of their own design.
 But most notably, as so many of our patients have stated, it is the care and attention of our physicians that is most remarkable.